ihor/NSPL/index.md

 ##### partition($predicate, $sequence)

-Returns two lists, one containing values for which your predicate returned true, and the other containing the elements that returned false
+Returns two lists, one containing values for which your predicate returned true, and the other containing the items that returned false
 ```php
 assert([[1, 2, 3], ['a', 'b', 'c']] === partition('is_numeric', ['a', 1, 'b', 2, 'c', 3]));
 ```

 ##### span($predicate, $sequence)

-Returns two lists, one containing values for which your predicate returned true until the predicate returned false, and the other containing all the elements that left
+Returns two lists, one containing values for which your predicate returned true until the predicate returned false, and the other containing all the items that left
 ```php
 assert([[1], ['a', 2, 'b', 3, 'c']] === span('is_numeric', [1, 'a', 2, 'b', 3, 'c']));
 ```